If this applies to your dish:

 If the dish has been manufactured with a 30 deg offset, the beam elevation is now 30 deg

 If you want 60.6 beam elevation angle you now need to increase the beam elevation angle by 60.6 - 22.3 = 38.3 deg.
-Tile the top of the dish backwards by an amount of 38.3 deg.
+Tilt the top of the dish backwards by an amount of 38.3 deg.

 Apply an inclinometer to some convenient place.
 Read the angle.